 Keep the relationship with God daily.

-The 2nd Parallel Observation - The Eating of the Sacrifice
+The 3rd Parallel - The Eating of the Sacrifice

-The Jewish priests ate the sacrificed animal, and the Christians eat the Bread, the spiritual Bread of life, Jesus Himself.
+The Jewish priests ate the sacrificed offerings, and the Christians eat the Bread, the spiritual Bread of life, Jesus Himself.

 Jews Old Covenant:

 Most animal sacrifices and grain offerings served as food for the priests and their families as instructed by God (see the last section at the bottom of this page).
 God's instructions to the Priests in Leviticus were to present part of the sacrifice as burnt offering to the Lord, and the majority remainder of it to be eaten by the Priests and their families that same day as atonement for sins.
 So the eating of sacrifices started back in those days.
 Then

 Jesus did the same by informing us He's the sacrificial Bread we must eat for forgiveness of sins.

 “Take the ram for the ordination and cook the meat in a sacred place.
 At the entrance to the tent of meeting, Aaron and his sons are to eat the meat of the ram and the bread that is in the basket.
 They are to eat these offerings by which atonement was made for their ordination and consecration...

 “Tell Aaron and his sons that this is the law of the sin offering: In the place where the burnt offering is slaughtered, the sin offering shall be slaughtered before the LORD; it is most holy.
 The priest who offers it shall eat it; it must be eaten in a holy place, in the courtyard of the Tent of Meeting.

 Moses asked them, “Why didn’t you eat the offering for sin in the holy place?
 It is very holy and was given to you to take away the sins of the congregation and to make peace with the Lord for them.